directus/directus/docs/app/content-items.md

 :::tip Mentions

-You can also search and mention any User by typing the **"@"** symbol along with their name or email in your comment.
-They will then receive an in-app notification as well as an email directing to your comment.
+You can also search and mention any User by typing the **"@"** symbol along with their name or email to send an in-app notification as well as an email directing to your comment.

 :::